bambora/na-ios-checkout/README.md

 The optional parameters are:
 * name: your company name
 * image: your company logo
-* primaryColor: the them color to use - default is #067aed
+* primaryColor: the theme color to use - default is #067aed
 * purchaseDescription: a description of the purchase
 * shippingAddressRequired: if the shipping address is required - true/false
 * billingAddressRequired: if the billing address is required - true/false